-He was fishing in Langham Creek near Copperfield Place in northwestern Harris County at the beginning of July.
+He was fishing in Langham Creek near Copperfield Place in northwestern Harris County at the beginning of July back in 2019.
 Perhaps a bit more brazen than some might be around snakes, McCray didn't hesitate to use a knife to pry the two creatures apart.

 "I took the knife to get the snake off the fish and released the fish," McCray explained.
 "The snake had a few wounds from the knife, but I released it as well."